werdl/Rosemary/README.md

 - If you want to help, great!
 Make a pull request or an issue or whatever :)
 - Enjoy (or at least try lol)
+## Python to C++
+- I have been installing and hope to get tokenisation working very soon.
+- After that I'm basically just rewriting the existing Python code